When Purchasing an Auto Lift FAQ

 Unfortunately no. There is only one recognized authority when it comes to lift quality and safety standards: the Automotive Lift Institute (ALI).
 ETL is the lab that actually performs the testing for ALI.
 Any claim by other distributors that their lift is certified by another agency is just attempting to confuse buyers.
 Many lift manufacturers understand the importance of testing and certification through an independent lab.
 But, when their lifts don’t meet the ALI-certification, they start to claim they meet other standards.
 Don't be deceived.
 Read more about ALI-certification.

 You'll find some manufacturers who rate their two post lifts at 11,000 lbs. capacity, while it actually weighs less than our ALI Certified 10,000 lb. model.
 You can trust that every manufacturer we carry has been manufacturing lifts for over 10 years, and many models are ALI Certified, although some are not.
-Give us a call with your questions, and we'll steer you in the right direction.16.
-Will my low profile car bottom out when driving onto a 4 post lift?
+Give us a call with your questions, and we'll steer you in the right direction.

 It depends on the vehicle and where the jacking points are located.
 BendPak offers a center adapter kit for such a situation.
 It is an optional accessory.